Searching Spans and Logs

 Phrase filter

-To search for logs that contain a phrase, simply enter the phrase in double quotes.
+To search for logs that contain a phrase, simply quote the phrase with double quotes.
 The phrase can contain any characters, including spaces, punctuation, parentheses, etc.

 For example, the query "select query" will find the following logs: